RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 # How do I get my mover to work with the Environment?

 I'm so glad you asked!
-The easiest way is to make it work with the [ScriptCM](scripting_documentation/ClientMovers#ScriptCM) framework, but if your mover does something special (and can't accept a MoveMap as it's information on what to move) or is an obligate ClientMover (doesn't make any sense outside of a Broker framework), then your best bet is to write a new ClientMover.
+The easiest way is to make it work with the [[ScriptCM|ClientMovers#ScriptCM]] framework, but if your mover does something special (and can't accept a MoveMap as it's information on what to move) or is an obligate ClientMover (doesn't make any sense outside of a Broker framework), then your best bet is to write a new ClientMover.

 ## MoveMapMovers and ScriptCM

-First, take a look at the [ScriptCM](scripting_documentation/ClientMovers#ScriptCM) section above to see what it's all about.
+First, take a look at the [[ScriptCM|ClientMovers#ScriptCM]] section above to see what it's all about.
 Here's how you can make your mover acceptable as a ScriptCM client mover:

 1. Make sure your mover is accessible in RosettaScripts.
 2. Make your mover inherit from MoveMapMover instead of just Mover.